 8. A starting point for regulators to think about ICO regulations.
 How to regulate a mere market response to overregulation.

-A research conducted by Brian Bushee and Christian Leuz, respectively professor of finance and professor of economics and finance, on the effects of legislations that required small firms on the over-the-counter bulletin board (hereinafter “OTCBB”) to register with the SEC found that the new rules had a “crowding out” effect on stocks, with nearly 75 percent of the shares targeted by the rules moving off the OTCBB to avoid the SEC registration.
+A research conducted by Brian Bushee and Christian Leuz on the effects of legislations that required small firms on the over-the-counter bulletin board (hereinafter “OTCBB”) to register with the SEC found that the new rules had a “crowding out” effect on stocks, with nearly 75 percent of the shares targeted by the rules moving off the OTCBB to avoid the SEC registration.
 The result shows that overregulation ends up pushing many companies further off the grid, where funding may be less available.
 According to a piece from the Heritage Foundation, not only do these regulations overburden predominantly small and start-up companies, but too much disclosure can also obfuscate rather than inform.
 The surfeit of information can be overwhelming to investors and hide red flags.

 In addition, the cost of centralized financial market regulations likely outweighs potential benefits, as compliance costs are far from trivial.
 The SEC estimates that the average initial cost of complying with its regulations for stock offerings is usd 2.5 million, with ongoing annual compliance costs of usd 1.5 million.
 These costs could be prohibitive for many firms, especially small startups.